Call for Papers

 14.5.
 Automotive system design and optimization

 14.6.
-New transistor/device and process technology: spintronic, phase-change, single-electron etc.
+New transistor/device and process technology: spintronic,

 14.7.
 Nanotechnology, MEMS, quantum computing etc.